What is Snoring?

-Quercetin is a substance that’s thought to act as a natural antihistamine (i), which may help reduce the symptoms of allergies such as hay fever.
+Quercetin is a substance that’s thought to act as a natural antihistamine (xviii), which may help reduce the symptoms of allergies such as hay fever.
 Found in small amounts in red wine, grapefruit, apples, onions, black tea and green leafy vegetables, quercetin is an antioxidant belonging to the flavonoid family, and is also available in supplement form.

 Click here to read about other natural remedies for hay fever.

 Aromatherapy oils such as eucalyptus may also be useful to relieve cold symptoms such as nasal stuffiness.
 Often used in cold treatments such as lozenges, syrups and vapour rubs, eucalyptus is widely used in inhalation therapy (steam therapy).
 Its active ingredient is cineole, which is thought to act as an expectorant (that is, it helps clear mucus from the airways and lungs).
-Try adding a few drops on a hankerchief and inhaling when needed, or put up to 15 drops in a bowl of steaming hot water and breathe in the vapours until your congestion clears.
+Try adding a few drops on a handkerchief and inhaling when needed, or put up to 15 drops in a bowl of steaming hot water and breathe in the vapours until your congestion clears.

-Meanwhile, if you snore because you’re overweight, there’s lots of advice on natural weight loss supplements here.
+Meanwhile, if you snore because you’re overweight, there’s lots of advice on natural weight-loss supplements here.